 - Re-Enable All "Don't Ask Again" Warnings

-Apart from the main warnings described above, there are more warning and information messages, which contain an option to not show them again.
-If you would like to re-enable them after choosing not to show them again, you can achieve this by pressing this button.
+Apart from the main warnings described above, there are many warning and informational messages, each containing an option not to show them again.
+If you would like to re-enable these messages after suppressing them, you can achieve that by pressing this button.

-This tab contains selected entries from GpgSM's .
-Please refer to the GpgSM manual for a description of these options.
+This tab contains selected entries from GpgSM's dynamic back end configuration dialog.
+Please refer to the GpgSM manual for a more detailed description of these options.

 - Validate certificates using CRLs